Asia Week New York Art Shows Take Over Upper East Side.

 Western and Japanese potters have influenced one another at least since the 1940s.
 Artisans on various continents have painted Pop Art checkerboards on traditional tea-bowl forms and used ancient raku firing techniques on jokily unusable perforated vases.
 “Conversations in Clay — West Meets East: A Collector’s Perspective,” an exhibition through Jan.
 6 at the Joan B. Mirviss gallery in Manhattan, pairs about 30 Japanese pieces from the gallery’s inventory with American and European counterparts (with prices mostly a few thousand dollars each).

-Work shop on December 3rd, "Guided Tour through the Methods for Identification, Authentication, and Connoisseurship of Ukiyo-e Prints."
-Information about Saturday's workshop
+Work shop on December 3rd, "Guided Tour through the Methods for Identification, Authentication, and Connoisseurship of Ukiyo-e Prints.

 The Museum of Art and Design has put together a selection from its permanent collection for a show entitled, "Beauty in All Things: Japanese Art and Design" which includes some of our artists: Kondo Takahiro, Kishi Eiko, Koike Shoko, Kohyama Yasuhisa, Sakiyama Takayuki, Imai Hyoe and Yoshikawa Masamichi.